paxswill/evesrp/doc/users.rst

 ******************

-If you have the review permission in a division and are logged in, you can click on the "Review" link at the top of the screen.
-There, you will see a list of requests that are not in a final (paid or rejected) state, and are thus able to be reviewed.
-Unevaluated requests have a yellow highlight, incomplete and rejected have a red highlight, approved (pending payout) have blue, and paid requests have a green highlight.
-To open a request, click the Request ID link, in blue.
+If you have the review permission in a division and are logged in, you can click on the "Review" link at the top of the screen to see a list of requests that are not in a final (paid or rejected) state, and are thus able to be reviewed.
+Unevaluated requests have a yellow background, incomplete and rejected have a red background, approved (pending payout) have blue, and paid requests have a green background.
+To open a request, click the Request ID link (blue text).

 .. image:: images/list_submitted.png

-In this interface, you have a number of control available to you.
-When the request is in an evaluating state you can set the base payout and add and remove payout modifiers like bonuses and deductions.
-To set the base payout, enter a value in the appropriate text box and then click the "Set" button.
+In addition to the controls available to a normal user, reviewers have a few extra available.
+The base payout can be set by entering a value (in millions of ISK) and clicking the "Set" button.

 .. image:: images/set_payout.png

-To apply bonuses and/or deduction, enter an amount in the "Add Modifier" form, Enter a reason for the modifier, and then select the type of modifier from the dropdown button labeled, "Type".
-Modifiers are applied in the order they are added.
+To apply bonuses and/or deduction, enter an amount in the "Add Modifier" form, enter a reason for the modifier, and then select the type of modifier from the dropdown button labeled, "Type".
+The effect of modifiers are calculated in the order they are added.

 .. image:: images/add_modifier.png

 .. image:: images/applied_modifier.png

-If you make a mistake on a modifier and the request is still in the evaluating state, you can void it by clicking the small "X".
+If you make a mistake on a modifier and the request is still in the evaluating state, you can void the modifier by clicking the small "X".

 .. image:: images/voided_modifier.png

-Once you have applied all the modifiers you want/need, you can change the status of the request the same way you'd comment.
-Enter a reason for the status change in the comment box, and then click the dropdown button to the right of the "Comment" button.
-Click the new status you want applied, and that's it.
+Once you have applied all the modifiers you want/need, you can change the status of the request using the same interface used for commenting.
+Enter a reason for the status change in the comment box, click the dropdown button to the right of the "Comment" button, and finally click the new status you want applied.

 .. image:: images/approving.png

-If you missed something and need to add or void a modifier, or even change the base payout, you can set approved (but not paid) requests back to evaluating.
+If you missed something and need to add or void a modifier, or even change the base payout, you can set approved (but not yet paid) requests back to evaluating.

 .. image:: images/evaluating.png

-Finally, you can see a list of completed (paid of rejected) requests by clicking the "Completed" link at the top of the screen.
+Finally, you can see a list of completed (paid or rejected) requests by clicking the "Completed" link at the top of the screen.

 .. image:: images/list_completed.png